tomato-user2/AIS/4_Presentation/steps.md

 - random forest (here I split two-ways: 1 model looks at every line seperately and 1 model looks at every time-set (aggregated) sepearately)
 - results were:
 - added a lot of visualizations and stuff to understand input - output
+- this uses every input so far plus the aggregated inputs, like mean, but in the real model I plan to use only the movement data COG, SOG and Heading if present.

 5. **Model Definition and Evaluation**:
   - working on LSTM